Dustin9x/Amazing-Bridges/README.md

 The Website is to be created based on the following requirements:

-1.The Home Page should be created making use of Sections with a suitable logo, the header section can be added which will show images of famous bridges.
+1. The Home Page should be created making use of Sections with a suitable logo, the header section can be added which will show images of famous bridges.

-2.The site must contain the links to navigate through any category for the information.
+2. The site must contain the links to navigate through any category for the information.

-3.Links of monuments can be categorized by zone wise like (Longest, Tallest, Highest, Oldest, Most Visited, etc.) apart from country wise link can be added.
+3. Links of monuments can be categorized by zone wise like (Longest, Tallest, Highest, Oldest, Most Visited, etc.) apart from country wise link can be added.

-4.Clicking on any monument should open the page about the monument with it’s location displayed using GeoLocation API on the maps.
+4. Clicking on any monument should open the page about the monument with it’s location displayed using GeoLocation API on the maps.

-5.History and information of the bridges can be added along with the images.
+5. History and information of the bridges can be added along with the images.

-6.Gallery section can be added for viewing different images.
+6. Gallery section can be added for viewing different images.

-7.Feedback must be allowed to enter by the viewer.
+7. Feedback must be allowed to enter by the viewer.

-8.Site map, Gallery, about us, Queries link, Contact us link must be added.
+8. Site map, Gallery, about us, Queries link, Contact us link must be added.

-9.The complete historic reason and its description must be allowed to get download as PDF or DOC file.
+9. The complete historic reason and its description must be allowed to get download as PDF or DOC file.

-10.The advertise section of bus, flights can be included for reaching the places.
+10. The advertise section of bus, flights can be included for reaching the places.

 *************************************
 WAYS TO GREAT THINGS